jgm/pandoc-citeproc/README.md

     YAML citeproc     .yaml

     Note that the YAML bibliography should be a YAML object with a field `references` containing a list of YAML references.
-This is the format created by the `biblio2yaml` tool.

 `references`:  A YAML list of references.
 Each reference is a YAML object.
 The format is essentially CSL JSON format.
 Here is an example: